 Maintenance Issues aren’t Reported to You

 A good janitorial company should alert you when there are maintenance issues.
 It may not be their job, but it costs nothing to alert the proper people in the company about the problem.
-They know about it and deal with it.

 What to Look For When Hiring a Cleaning Company